Show Me Love (t.A.T.u. song): Critical reception

 "Show Me Love" received polarized reviews from music critics.
 AllMusic had highlighted the song as an album standout, but had called the song "suggestive".
 Sputnikmusic gave it a mixed review.
 They said that the cheesy lyrics wasn't good enough as a highlight, but said it's worth "listening to".

 However, Adriandenning.co.uk gave it a really negative remark, saying that "Show Me Love" is "fucking awful" and also compared it to horrible Eurovision songs saying it's "Semi-eurovision crap".
 Michael Orsborn from musicOMH gave it a nice remark, along with the song "Not Gonna Get Us", saying "Big production values which have a definite whiff of the '80s steam through on 'Not Gonna Get Us' and 'Show Me Love'."
 Todd Burns from Stylus Magazine gave it a mixed review.
 He said he was unimpressed that the song was not a single as he said it sounds "wise, than the first two tracks" but he also added "[that] 'Show Me Love', in particular, lacks the energy and dynamism of the previous two singles, merely plodding along at its own pace."

 Music video

-The music video was directed by Ivan Shapovalov and filmed in May 2003.
+The music video was directed by Ivan Shapovalov and filmed between May and June 2003.
 The video shoot took place in Los Angeles, London, Moscow and Tokyo.
 However, the music video was cancelled and was never released.
-The video eventually leaked on YouTube in July 2006.
+Several scenes from the video eventually leaked on YouTube in July 2006.

 Controversy

-Shapovalov was arrested during the shooting of the music video.
-This was said that it was due to disturbing the peace while shooting in Red Square in Moscow.
+Shapovalov was arrested during the shooting of the music video due to disturbing the peace while shooting in Red Square in Moscow.
 After the incident, he was later banned from filming near Big Ben in London, but did shoot at Tower Bridge.